1-IT-Gymnazium/1143_itgobedy_frontend/README.md

 - Configure strict CORS origins in both backend and card-reader server
 - Ensure secure cookie settings and HTTPS everywhere

-## Known Gaps / Cleanup Candidates

-- No automated test script is defined in `package.json`.
-- Some URLs are hardcoded (`http://localhost:3001`, `http://localhost:5000/api/lunch`) instead of env-driven configuration.
-- Mixed naming conventions from backend responses (`name/full_name`, `card_id/card_uid`) are normalized in UI code but should be unified at API layer.

 ## Additional Documentation

 - Card reader details and flow diagrams: `CARD_READER_ARCHITECTURE.md`